Alpina B7 (F01): Face-lift

 From 2012 to the end of its production run, the B7 was based on the face-lift 750i.
-The updated model was introduced at the 2012 Pebble Beach Concours D'Elegance.
-Changes to the new model include power increase to 540 PS and torque increase to 538 lbft due to the introduction of BMW's variable valve timing technology.
-The 8-speed automatic transmission introduced on the face-lift 7 Series also became available on the B7.
+The updated model was introduced at the 2012 Pebble Beach Concours d'Elegance.
+Changes to the new model include a power increase to 540 PS and torque increase to 538 lbft due to the introduction of BMW's variable valve timing technology.
+The 8-speed automatic transmission introduced on the facelift 7 Series also became available on the B7.

-Other changes include a start/stop system, removal of the speed limiter resulting in a top speed of 194 mph and the improvement in the 0-97 kph acceleration time, now being achieved in 4.2 seconds.
+Other changes include a start/stop system, removal of the speed limiter, resulting in a top speed of 194 mph, and an improvement in the 0-97 kph acceleration time, now being achieved in 4.2 seconds.
 Other modifications remained the same as the outgoing model.